 Still, the authors called for more research, and did not outright recommend avoiding activated charcoal toothpaste.
 When using activated charcoal to whiten your teeth, it’s important to know that it doesn’t function as a replacement for your regular toothpaste.

 You still need the enamel-strengthening and plaque-removing capabilities of a standard dental toothpaste.
 Compared to peroxide-based whitening systems, which have known side effects, activated charcoal formulas might be an attractive alternative, but even with activated charcoal, you’ll still want to protect and polish your teeth with a normal toothpaste.

-The primary side effect of teeth whitening is increased sensitivity.
+The primary side effect of teeth whitening is increased tooth sensitivity.
 To characterize the chances of getting teeth sensitivity from a teeth whitening treatment, a 2002 article in the Journal of the American Dental Association tested a 15% carbamide peroxide teeth whitening treatment against a placebo treatment that had no teeth whitening compounds in it (4).

 The study used fifty adults split into two groups.
 The authors found that about half of the subjects in the teeth whitening treatment group reported mild sensitivity, but strangely, so did about half of the subjects in the control group!